jelle-vdp/laravel-shrimpcity/README.md

 3. To make the mail functionality on the Contact page work, also add your mail credentials in the 'sample.env' file.
 If you want to use, for example a gmail account, please look into [this Stack Overflow article](https://stackoverflow.com/questions/72621214/laravel-sending-email-with-gmail-after-less-secure-app-option-no-longer-suppo)

-4. Rename the 'sample.env' file to '.env'
+4. Rename the '.env.example' file to '.env'

 5. Install the Composer dependencies by running following command<br>
 `composer install`